After-Shock/Cloudbox-wiki/FAQ.md

-## Change shell of user account to bash:
+## Change shell of user account to bash

 How to check current shell: